Sarah Wilson (journalist)

-Sarah Wilson (born 8 January 1974) is an Australian journalist, television presenter, blogger, media consultant and author of I Quit Sugar.
+Sarah Wilson is an Australian journalist, television presenter, blogger, media consultant, and author of several books, including I Quit Sugar.

 Early life and education

-Wilson grew up in the bush outside Canberra, ACT with five younger siblings.
+Sarah Wilson grew up in the countryside outside Canberra, ACT, with five younger siblings.
 She owned her first business at the age of 12 or 13, selling library-book bags, brooches, and gift cards.

 She has a Bachelor of Arts in philosophy, politics, gender studies and law from Australian National University which she undertook between 1992 and 1997.
-She also completed an online course with the Institute for Integrative Nutrition and describes herself as a health coach.
+She also completed an online course with the Institute for Integrative Nutrition, and describes herself as a health coach.

 Career

 Wilson's first job as a journalist was as a restaurant reviewer for News Ltd's Sunday Magazine.
 At age 25 she had a weekly opinion column in News Ltd's Herald Sun.

 Media roles

 She was the editor of Australian Cosmopolitan magazine from February 2003 to December 2007.
-During her time at the magazine, she interviewed former Australian Prime Ministers John Howard and Kevin Rudd, and entered the Guinness Book of Records by staging the World's Biggest Bikini Shoot at Bondi Beach.
+During her time at the magazine, she interviewed former Australian prime ministers John Howard and Kevin Rudd, and entered the Guinness Book of Records by staging the World's Biggest Bikini Shoot at Bondi Beach.
 During this time she was also the fashion editor of Channel Nine's Today show.
 Wilson's first host role as a television presenter came in 2009 as the host of MasterChef Australia.
 After she left the program, her role was not replaced and a Network Ten spokesman, David Mott stated; "Sarah has an impressive background with abilities that far outweighed her duties on the show."

 From 2009 until the end of 2011, Wilson wrote more than 130 weekly columns that appeared in Sunday Life, a magazine lift-out in the Australian Sun-Herald newspaper in Sydney.
 Her columns focused on the wellness movement, productivity and lifestyle simplicity - themes which are also explored in her blog.
 Wilson later became the face and program developer for Foxtel's Lifestyle YOU channel.
 She hosted the show Eat Yourself Sexy, a nutrition and wellness makeover program that screened on Foxtel in late 2011.